Harbor Cay condominium collapse: Charges

 Two engineers, an architect, and two contractors were charged with negligence, misconduct and failing to conform to state and local building laws.
 Both of the engineers surrendered their license to practice engineering in the state of Florida, paid fines, and promised to never practice in Florida again; litigation against the architect and contractors continued.
 According to Mike Thomas of the Orlando Sentinel on April 20, 1997, the local contractor, Univel, folded almost immediately.
 The senior developer, and the real money behind the project, contractor Towne Realty out of Milwaukee, agreed to a settlement out of court to avoid litigation.
 They have continued to develop properties to this day.

 Actions

-Florida Threshold Inspector requirements were enacted after the collapse.
+The Florida Administrative Code was amended to require engineers and architects to serve as threshold inspectors.

+Those requirements include experience performing structural field inspections of threshold buildings.
+The required experience ranged from three to five years, depending on the threshold inspector's principal practice.